 What is copywriting?

-Copywriting can include the words on a website (a potential customer reads about your window washing company’s commitment to streak-free shine and books an appointment), product descriptions (a well-written paragraph on the side of a beer can leads to a six-pack in a shopping cart), and proposals (a nonprofit is awarded a multi-million dollar grant thanks to eloquent explanation of the organization’s impact and alignment with the granter’s mission.)
+Copywriting can include the words in an ad (a potential customer reads about your window washing company’s commitment to streak-free shine and books an appointment), how-to guides (you’re a software company and you need to communicate how users install the latest driver), and proposals (a nonprofit is awarded a multi-million dollar grant thanks to eloquent explanation of the organization’s impact and alignment with the granter’s mission.)

-Ads, brochures, press releases, case studies, blogs, newsletters, and professional bios are other common copywriting projects.
+Press releases, social media posts, blogs, newsletters, and professional bios are other common copywriting projects.

 Why is it called copy?